Andrew001207/CubeX/docs/source/arc42.rst

 with the cube and the database.
 DB:
 The database currently consists of five tables.
 One to hold the users, one for the cubes, one for the tasks, one for the cube side mappings and one to store the activities measured by the cube.
+To create a quiet structured way for the user to manage his tasks, the decicions were made that on the one hand a group has to contain at least one task, so the user can group his tasks by group and on the other hand a task can contain an optional cube_id so the user can also group his tasks by cube.
 Bot:
 At first, the idea was to create the bot based on the class ConvHandler of the used telegram API.
-But as this in the end was to restrictive, the bot is now made up of two classes.
+But as this class in the end was to restrictive, the bot is now made up of two classes.
 The first one is a custom handler for telegram updates to deal with multiple users and the actual conversation is handeled by a own state machine.
 Web_GUI:
 django, ...???